joe-io/kicking-it-with-kubernetes/1-helloworld/hello-world.md

 Now we should be prompted to enter a name, after which we expect to see something like this:
 > Hello, Joe!

 Let's talk about one strange thing we saw, *&name* in the call to fmt.Scanln.
-In go, this means take a reference to a variable.
+In Go, the *&* is an address operator that generates a pointer.

-The go language supports pointers and references.
+For now, just know that Go supports pointers, but not pointer arithmetic.
 We'll get more into that later.

 Let's add one more feature.
 Let's allow the user to pass in the name as a command line argument.